Le château de Portes

 In our opinion (subjective ratings out of 3)

-You will love strolling through the medieval cobbled streets and thousand-year-old ruins of this town, classified as a Village of Character.
-Don't miss the main buildings: the perfectly preserved 11th-century temple, the Porte Sabran, the imposing Château Girard which houses the town hall and the Maison de la Figue, the clock tower...
-Then discover the secrets of Vézénobres: its androunes, its street of Romanesque houses, the calaberts...
+You’ll love strolling through the medieval cobbled streets and thousand-year-old ruins of this town, designated a ‘Village de Caractère’.
+Don’t miss the main sights: the perfectly preserved 11th-century church, the Porte Sabran, the imposing Château Girard—which houses the town hall and the Maison de la Figue—and the clock tower… Then discover the secrets of Vézénobres: its androunes, its street of Romanesque houses, the calaberts

 Les terrasses, gîtes en cévennes – Patrimoine & Village – Le château de Portes et sa proue spectaculaire

-The Cévennes vessel
+The Cévennes Ship

 Lussan, un des plus beaux villages du Gard

-The watchtower of the mountains
+The Watchtower of the Mountains

 In our opinion (subjective ratings out of 3)